Home

 Building Blocks of The Earth’s Crust

-There are two forms of silicate:
+There are two forms of silicate when looking at their chemistry:

 • felsic-The fel stands for feldspar while the sic represents silica.
 They form in granites and are lighter in weight and color than other silicates because they have less iron and magnesium.
 Quartz, micas, and the K-feldspars are noteable members of this group.